Skip to main content

 }

 This documentation describes the MapCSS dialect used in the Guru Maps application.
-Important to note that some origianl drawing parameters have not been implemented at all.
-But at the same time preprocessing macros, nested rules and new functions for the evaluated operations have been added.
+Some original drawing parameters are not implemented, but preprocessing macros, nested rules, and new functions for evaluated operations are available.
 The style used in Guru Maps can be found in the repository.

 Filters